 Aurum is a place where visitors dress for dinner, and where you can find quiet in what is also a convivial space.
 Post-dinner there's the couches at the pool deck just a few steps from the door which, on a warm summer night, are a great place to retreat.
 You can also book a table outside, weather dependant, or a private dining space.
 And if the mood strikes you can also make use of the swimming pool, with a booking.

 Menus at Aurum are seasonal: Spring/Summer and Autumn/Winter.
 There's also a light meals menu of a la carte dishes for breakfast, brunch, and lunch.
-While dinner is the big ticket item, the Luna menu, Aurum also offers all day eating – from cheese and charcuterie platters to hispter-friendly avocado on sourdough, and an Aurum burger that's jammed with protein that includes cheddar cheese, a beef patty and a fried egg.
+While dinner is the big ticket item, Aurum also offers all day eating – from cheese and charcuterie platters to Aurum burgers.
+A vegan menu is available on request.
+For groups of 10 or more Aurum offers a set menu which they are happy to tailor.

 Reservations can be made online at www.aurumrestaurant.co.za.